chumarjamil/chumarjamil/README.md

 ### About me
   - 🔭 I’m currently working as a Senior Backend Devloper
   - ⚡ Eager to build applications that bring value to others
-  - 🌱 Golang, Laravel
+  - 🌱 Laravel, NestJS, Express.js
-  - 💕 Using PHP, Laravel, MySQL, Golang, AWS & JavaScript every day.
+  - 💕 Using PHP, Laravel, MySQL, NestJS, AWS & JavaScript every day.
   - 📫 You can reach me at <a href="mailto:imumarj@gmail.com">imumarj@gmail.com</a>